 (b) to the extent and in the area that is,

-agreed between the Corporation and that person, to act as the agent of the Corporation and that person may be thereby authorized to take deliveries from growers, to act as a grading and packing merchant, to sell or distribute potatoes, or to perform any other specified function on behalf of the Corporation.
+agreed between the Corporation and that person, to act as the agent of the Corporation and that person may be thereby authorised to take deliveries from growers, to act as a grading and packing merchant, to sell or distribute potatoes, or to perform any other specified function on behalf of the Corporation.

 (4) The appointment of a person under subsection (3) as an agent of the Corporation may from time to time be amended, or be revoked, by the Corporation.

-[Section 19 amended by No. 96 of 1985 ss.9 and 22; No. 11 of 1995 ss.12 and 21.]
+[Section 19 amended by No. 96 of 1985 s.
+9 and 22; No. 11 of 1995 s.
+12 and 21.]

 19A.
 Review of decision